The Strategist 2026 Award

 Minority Business Enterprise – National Minority Supplier Development Council

 The NMSDC connects certified, minority-owned suppliers with thousands of corporate members, providing access to influential private-sector buyers.
-Additional MBE benefits include eligibility for NMSDC development programs and invitations to networking events.
+Additional MBE benefits include eligibility for NMSDC development programs and invitations to industry events.

 Disadvantaged Business Enterprise – U.S. Department of Transportation